Of all the activities in Kindergarten, Hannah liked 'making

 Jemma, Hannah's older sister, said; "What do boys know,

-anyone can see it's a jewellery box."
-She picked up the Wonderful Thing
+anyone can see it's a jewelry box."
+She picked up the Wonderful Thing and

 Father came home from work and when Hannah showed him what